Tournament Organisers’ FAQ

 How do I chose a date?

-Look at the BGA calendar.
-Preferably look for a vacant weekend, as there are less than 52 events per year, and look for a date that is not too close to the date of another event in your area.
+Look at our calendar.
+Preferably look for a vacant weekend, as there are fewer than 52 events per year, and look for a date that is not too close to the date of another event in your area.

 How do I get the date on the calendar?

-Send your proposed date to the BGA Tournament Coordinator (tourn-coord at britgo.org), to check it is acceptable, and get it reserved.
+Send your proposed date to our Tournament Coordinator (tournament-coordinator@britgo.org) to check it is acceptable, and get it reserved.
 It can be marked as provisional at first if you are not too sure to start with.

 Is there advice about venues?